 The Rhodesian Air Force was originally formed in 1935 under the name Southern Rhodesia Staff Corps Air Unit and served as a territorial unit; the first regular servicemen with the unit went to Britain for ground crew training in 1936.

-The Southern Rhodesia Staff Corps Air Unit first pilots were awarded their flying wings on 13 May 1938.
-The reservists were called up early August 1939 and were posted to Canada by 28 August.
-On 19 September 1939, two weeks after the United Kingdom declared war against Germany, the Air Unit officially became the Southern Rhodesia Air Force (SRAF), and Air Unit flights become Number 1 Squadron SRAF.
+The Southern Rhodesia Staff Corps Air Unit's first pilots were awarded their flying wings on 13 May 1938.
+The reservists were called up in early August 1939 and were posted to Canada by 28 August.
+On 19 September 1939, two weeks after the United Kingdom declared war against Germany, the Air Unit officially became the Southern Rhodesia Air Force (SRAF), and Air Unit flights become the Number 1 Squadron SRAF.

 In 1939, the Southern Rhodesia government amalgamated the SRAF with the civilian airline Rhodesia And Nyasaland Airways (RANA).
 The ex-RANA aircraft formed the Communication Squadron, which operated internal services within Southern Rhodesia, plus services to South Africa and Mozambique.

 By January 1940, with Britain at war with Germany, Royal Air Force Air Vice-Marshal Sir Arthur 'Bomber' Harris was desperate for trained aircrew and turned for help to Southern Rhodesia (where Harris had enlisted in 1914).
-Harris was frustrated by delays launching Commonwealth Air Training Plan stations in Canada, Australia, New Zealand and South Africa.
+Harris was frustrated by delays in launching Commonwealth Air Training Plan stations in Canada, Australia, New Zealand and South Africa.